 - Contact details (such as first name, last name, address, place of residence, telephone number, email address).

-- Data relevant to the execution of an order (such as vehicle ownership and registration data, data concerning the counterparty and ownership details).
+- Data relevant to the processing of an claim or repair (such as vehicle ownership and registration data, data concerning the counterparty and ownership details, or the location of the property concerned).

-- Identification numbers (such as ID numbers and policy numbers).
+- Identification numbers (such as ID numbers and insurance policy numbers).

-- Financial data (such as account numbers and bank details).
+- Financial details (such as bank account numbers).

-- Medical data (relevant to emergency medical assistance or treatment of injury).
+- Medical data (relevant to emergency medical assistance, treatment of injury or a claim).

 Selection of elements of the above personal data for processing depends on the service to be provided to you.